 As the divorce proceedings go forward, your assets as a couple will get split up.
 This process is much easier when there is a prenuptial agreement; however, most couples don’t have one set up.

-Divorce varies significantly state to state.
+Divorce varies significantly from state to state.
 Keep this in mind when looking at internet resources for divorce.
 For example, a New Jersey Divorce is very different from a Texas divorce.

 Unique divorce laws restricted to particular states: